strapi/documentation/docusaurus/docs/dev-docs/intro.md

 2. Continue your journey through the various Developer Docs sections.
 The ["What you will learn"](#what-you-will-find-here) section gives you an overview of the available topics.

 :::strapi What's new in Strapi 5?
-Head over to the ["What's new in Strapi 5 docs beta?"](/dev-docs/whats-new) page for a quick tour.
+Head over to the ["What's new in Strapi 5 docs?"](/dev-docs/whats-new) page for a quick tour.
 :::

 ## What you will find here